Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-invoices/README.md

 }
 ```

-## Custom invoice numbering and custom data
+### Custom invoice numbering and custom data

-Implement the `DataStrategy` to pass custom data to your template or generate custom invoicenumbers:
+Implement the `DataStrategy` to pass custom data to your template or generate custom invoice numbers:

 ```ts
 export class DefaultDataStrategy implements DataStrategy {